vlmolnar/CS2006-Haskell2/README.md

 # CS2006-Haskell2
-Repository for the second Haskell project of CS2006
+Repository for the second Haskell project of CS2006 (Advanced Programming Projects) at the University of St Andrews.
+The project specifications and starter code used were provided to us by Dr Edwin Brady.

 # How to configure
 run: cabal configure